hgranlund/tsi-gpgpu/src/kNN/README.md

 The paper _Real-Time KD-Tree Construction on Graphics Hardware - Kun Zhou et al._ offers interesting, although slightly complex, ideas to an efficient parallelization of k-d tree construction.
 I order to save time, a good amount of time was spent searching for, and trying out, different open source implementations based on this paper.
 This search was unsuccessful.
 All the implementations we managed to find was problematic due to lack of updates, often not updated since 2011, and still running on CUDA 4.1, lack of documentation, lack of generalization or dubious source code.

-A more uplifting find was several references to _Real-Time KD-Tree Construction on Graphics Hardware_ in material published by NVIDIA, regarding their proprietary systems for ray tracing.
+A more uplifting find was several references to _Real-Time KD-Tree Construction on Graphics Hardware_ in material published by Nvidia, regarding their proprietary systems for ray tracing.
 A graphics rendering technique often reliant on k-d trees, and indeed dependent on high performance.

 Our reimplementation